Audio-Rochey/TerrainTronics-CilgerranCastle/README.md

 ### LED's
 The LED outputs on the Cigerran Castle boards don't actually connect a high voltage on and off.
 It's the opposite.
 The VLED voltage is always present, and GND is switch on the other pin, on and off.
 This has no impact on the type of LED's that can be used, but be aware that there isn't a shared ground between the LED's.
 It's actually a shared VLED!

 In addition, the outputs on the Cilgerran board don't have any kind of current limiting, so make sure that your LED's have a resistor in series with them.
 On a 1W Star LED, that looks like this:
 ![61O0R89F-ULSmall](https://github.com/user-attachments/assets/8797add0-bdbb-4567-9392-5fdf9888335a)

--- on a pre-wired LED from Amazon, look for the lump in the line!
-If you're really unsure, you can actually drive a CONWY CASTLE board from each of these outputs.
+-- on a pre-wired LED from Amazon, look for the lump in the line!If you're really unsure, you can actually drive a CONWY CASTLE board from each of these outputs.

 > Make sure you're limiting the power for LED's - either use an external resistor, a Conwy Castle board or buy your 1W 5V LED's that have a Resistor already on them!